What is F.I.T.?

 There is no charge regardless of your family’s health insurance status.

-The FIT program’s mission is to strengthen the capacity of families to meet the developmental and health related needs of their infant or toddler.
-The FIT program ensures that families receive support and services that are:
+The mission of the FIT program is to empower families to address the developmental and health-related needs of their infants and toddlers.
+The program is dedicated to providing support and services that are:

 Services include: